TattleTales (album): Background

-It is the first album by 6ix9ine since his release from prison following his cooperation with federal agents on a case involving his former fellow gang members of the Nine Trey Bloods.
+TattleTales is the first album by 6ix9ine since his release from prison following his cooperation with federal agents on a case involving his former fellow gang members of the Nine Trey Bloods.
 Upon his homecoming from prison, he released his first single of the album, "Gooba", on his birthday on May 8, 2020.
 His subsequent singles "Trollz", "Yaya" and "Punani" were released afterwards and "Trollz" became a number one hit in the United States.

 Singles

 "Gooba" was released on May 8, 2020 as the lead single for the album, following his release from prison due to the COVID-19 pandemic and finishing his sentence in house arrest.
 The single debuted and peaked at number three on the Billboard Hot 100.

 The second single, "Trollz" featuring Nicki Minaj, was released a month after "Gooba" on June 12, 2020.
 The recording debuted atop the Billboard Hot 100, becoming 6ix9ine's first number-one single and Nicki's second, following "Say So" a month earlier.
 The song would also become the first song to reach number one under an independent label since XXXTentacion's song "Sad!" in 2018.
 The song later became the first number-one single to fall over 30 positions in its second week after its debut atop the Hot 100 chart.

 "Yaya" was released on July 3, 2020 as the third single, where it reached number four on the US Hot Latin Songs Chart and number 99 on the Billboard Hot 100.

 The fourth and final single, "Punani" (censored as P****i), was released on August 3, 2020.
 It peaked at number seven on the Bubbling Under Hot 100 Singles Chart.